The Piano Tickler — your online source for expert piano tuning and repair

 Welcome to The Piano Tickler.com You have come to the right place for your piano tuning needs.

 We hope your experience here is enjoyable.
-John, our tuning expert can take care of most of your piano service requests.
+John, our tuning expert, can take care of most of your piano service requests.
 Call him at 901-827-3609.
-John covers all of Memphis, Tn in Shelby County including Lakeland Tn, Bartlett, Germantown, Collierville and beyond.
-Also on our site we offer lots of info about piano history, facts and the world of piano making.
-Plus insights into what is happening to the industry.
+John covers all of Memphis in Shelby County including Lakeland, Bartlett, Germantown, Collierville and beyond.
+Our site also offers lots of info about piano history, facts and the world of piano making — plus insights into what's happening to the industry.

-And if you have a Yamaha, Kawai, Steinway or Baldwin piano I can still help you sell your piano.
+And if you have a Yamaha, Kawai, Steinway or Baldwin piano, we can still help you sell your piano.
 Please call for details.

 Explore a Variety of Musical Essentials